pivotal/docs-tap/about-package-profiles.hbs.md

 - **[Bitnami Services](bitnami-services/about.hbs.md)**

-  Bitnami Services provides a set of backing services for Tanzu Application Platform.
+  Bitnami Services provides a set of services for Tanzu Application Platform backed by corresponding Bitnami Helm Charts.
-  The available services are MySQL, PostgreSQL, RabbitMQ, Redis, MongoDB, and Kafka all of which are backed by the corresponding Bitnami Helm Chart.
-  Through integration with [Crossplane](crossplane/about.hbs.md) and [Services Toolkit](services-toolkit/about.hbs.md), these six services are immediately ready for apps teams to consume, with no additional setup or configuration required from ops teams.
+  Through integration with [Crossplane](crossplane/about.hbs.md) and [Services Toolkit](services-toolkit/about.hbs.md), these Bitnami Services are immediately ready for apps teams to consume, with no additional setup or configuration required from ops teams.
   This makes it incredibly quick and easy to get started working with services on Tanzu Application Platform.